open/close all folders

 - Mood Whiplash: Bambi's mother's death scene is so memorable because the film had been much lighter and softer up until that point.
 Directly afterwards, there's a cut right into spring with joyful birds singing an upbeat song about the mating season.

 - Nice Girl: In both the book and the movie, she is loving, kind, and patient.

 - Parental Neglect: In the novel, she gradually grows more distant to Bambi, eventually abandoning him for a time once mating season arrives.
-She does come back, however, only to vanish during the hunter's rounds during the wintertime, where it's strongly implicated, but never explicitly stated, that she was killed.
+She does come back, however, only to vanish during the hunter's rounds in the following wintertime, where it's strongly implied, but never explicitly stated, that she was killed.

 - Sacrificial Lion: She was a major character in the first part of the original novel and film, and her death is essentially the end of Act 1.